CmdrVasquess/bcplus/README.md

 Goal reached: Know Go language and have an overview of what pure HTML/CSS/JS can do!
-Web frontend definitley needs bette structure.
+Web frontend definitley needs better structure.
 Don't know when I will rework the thing for a good (which?) web framework.